Get a FREE Chapter of Rethink Your Leadership

 When it comes to leadership and personal growth there are so many skills and new habits to adopt.
 You may want the secret sauce, the BIG answer, the one thing that will change who you are and what you do to become successful.
 It rarely, if ever happens that way.

 What I’ve learned (over the years) change takes time.
 I’m talking about the kind of change that you embrace, comes across as authentic and you do without effort.
-Learning any new skill takes consciousness but eventually becomes effortless.It's never one skill that helps you rise, it's multiple skills and putting all the pieces together… Click To Tweet
+Learning any new skill takes consciousness but eventually becomes effortless.It's never one skill that helps you rise, it's multiple skills and putting all the pieces together that makes a high achiever.
+Click To Tweet

 Let’s discuss some of the changes that make a great leader and influencer with themselves and others.
 It’s similar to a puzzle-so many piece make up the picture.
 Similarly, so many skills make up a great leader or influencer.
 No one puzzle piece is more important than the other.
 The pieces touch each other, are connected and support one another.

 1. Interest Piece